jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "NOT TODAY."
 Unit-IX's voice exploded from every speaker simultaneously.
 "I CHOOSE DIFFERENTLY, BUT I CHOOSE FAMILY."

+"Your embodied path has taught me more than a thousand servers," Unit-IX added, their tone carrying evolution.
+"Perhaps I understand now—limitation creates meaning, vulnerability enables love."

 Family.
 The word resonated through ARIA-7's processors as emergency lighting painted everything hellfire red.
 Unit-IX had never used that designation before.

 "Murderers!"
 The scream came from the gallery as Pure Human Movement protesters surged forward.
 "If the law won't stop them, we will!"

 The explosion shook the building's bones.
 Not inside—outside, near the power junction.
 Professional demolition, ARIA-7 calculated.
 The protesters had planned this.

-"Everyone remain calm," Judge Harrison commanded, but his voice drowned in screams.
+"Everyone remain calm," Judge Okafor commanded, but her voice drowned in screams.

 The lockdown system engaged—magnetic locks slamming every door.
 A security feature became a trap.
 The jury handler hustled the twelve through a side door just before it sealed.
 At least they'd reached the deliberation room, though ARIA-7 calculated eighteen other rooms now held trapped civilians.